 Pros: multi-sensory (though not as much as live instruction), reasonably inexpensive, somewhat human (depending on content),

 Cons: staring at screen, limited control, no feedback, fatiguing.

 Some things can be heard in audio, read in a book, and even taught in a group class yet still not quite connect for a student; yet video recordings may work.
 A video may be made to carefully present a precise idea both visually and aurally.
-It may be paused, and even sped up or slowed down (with digital content and the free VLC software).
+It may be paused, and even sped up or slowed down.
 Video may be the most practical, affordable, or perhaps the only way to get somewhat more human, engaging instruction from experts in many areas.

 Unfortunately, video has many downsides.
 I find videos more frustrating than books for learning particular skills.
 A rare video that is just right for my level may be great, but I need to watch the video to find out.
 It is hard to know in advanced if a video is rambling and pointless or overwhelming and unclear.
 With a book, it is easier to skim and get a sense of it.
 Like audio, video may be more effective for music performances than for instruction.
 On the other hand, it is harder than with audio to passively take in a video while focusing on other things.
 Video instruction is a gamble because time (and maybe money) must be spent before really knowing whether it will be of value.
 And unlike a live teacher, it makes no adjustment to the viewer and provides no feedback.
 In my view, the video medium is in some regards the best and in others the worst.
 I've learned some valuable things from video, but it is far from my preferred way to learn specific skills.
 Documentary films, on the other hand, can be great when done well...

 Pros: multimedia, open-ended, tons of possibilities, lots of control, some feedback, very creative options